adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

       display: none;
 	}

-The trade-off is that this list could grow quickly.
+The trade-off is that this list could grow quickly (or use a mixin).
 And every time we add behavior, we need to update the CSS.
 A small change, but a change nonetheless.
 In this case we might consider a global state class.

 ## 2. Creating a global state class